1982 NFL season: 1982 players' strike

-Players began a 57-day strike following the completion of Week 2 of the regular season.
+Players began a 57-day strike following the completion of week 2 of the regular season.
 As a result of the impasse, games were simply cancelled until a settlement was reached (ultimately, Weeks 3 to 10).

+During the players strike, the NFLPA put on two exhibition games.
+One game was played at RFK Stadium in Washington DC and the other was at the Los Angeles Memorial Coliseum.
+Low attendance and court rulings forced the NFLPA to cancel any further games.

-Upon reaching that settlement, the NFL announced that Weeks 11 to 16 would be played as scheduled, and the games originally scheduled for Week 3 of the season would be played following the completion of the resumed regular season as a new Week 17, with the playoffs pushed back one week.
-Later, the NFL decided to use the final week 17 to hold various intra-division games from cancelled Weeks 3 to 10 instead of merely playing the Week 3 games.
+Upon reaching that settlement, the NFL announced that Weeks 11 to 16 would be played as scheduled, and the games originally scheduled for week 3 of the season would be played following the completion of the resumed regular season as a new week 17, with the playoffs pushed back one week.
+Later, the NFL decided to use the final week 17 to hold various intra-division games from cancelled Weeks 3 to 10 instead of merely playing the week-3 games.
 This was done to increase attendance and to allow some teams to balance out home and away games, to the extent possible (either five home and four away, or four home and five away).
 Because the 1982 shortened season would include only nine regular season contests for each team, the NFL announced that the three divisions in each of the two conferences would be eliminated for the purpose of determining playoff qualifications, and the regular season would be followed by an expansion of the playoffs from 10 to 16 teams.
 With this, each conference had 14 teams competing for 8 playoff spots, with division standings being disregarded in favor of overall conference standings.

 The Washington Redskins were the Super Bowl winners.